RAMGOPALGUPTA/Social_media_post_composer/README.md

-# Post Composer — Experiment 1.1.1
+# Post Composer — Experiment 1.1.1 & Experiment 1.1.2 Combine

 A multi-platform post composer built with React.
 Users can write a post, select one or more target platforms (Twitter/X, Instagram, LinkedIn,